 Your Wellness Moment: Institute of Traditional Medicine Services, Thimphu.
-Arrival and departure transfers.
+Arrival transfer.
 Paro orientation tour.
 Chelela Pass hike.
 Kila Goempa Nunnery hike.
 Druk Path trekking (4 days).
 Motithang Takin Preserve visit.
 Folk Heritage Museum visit.
 Institute for Zorig Chusum visit.
 Kuenselphodrang visit.
 Memorial Chorten visit.
 Chime Lhakhang visit.
 Punakha Dzong visit.
 Kyichu Lhakhang Temple visit.
 Local Archery Grounds visit.
-Drukgyal Dzong Visit.
+Drukgyal Dzong visit.
 Taktsang Monastery (Tiger’s Nest) visit and hike.

-Hike among mystical peaks in the Himalaya, visit various dzongs and Buddhist gompas, trek along the famous Druk Path, enjoy incredible views of Mt Jomolhari, take in stunning Himalayan mountain views
+Hike among mystical peaks in the Himalayas, visit dzongs and Buddhist gompas, trek along the famous Druk Path, enjoy incredible views of Mt Jomolhari, take in stunning Himalayan mountain views

 1. CAMERA RULES